-Scabies is a common, extremely itchy rash caused by a mite called Sarcoptes scabiei.
+Scabies is a common, extremely itchy rash caused by a small burrowing mite called Sarcoptes scabiei.
 These parasites eat the outer (epidermal) layer of the skin cannot be seen with the naked eye, their tiny burrows might be visible.
 When a person is initially infected it can take up to 8 weeks before the itching begins as it takes a while for the body to develop an allergic reaction to the mite.
+Scabies can affect anyone and it should be treated as quickly as possible to stop it spreading.
+People become infected with the mites either via prolonged direct skin contact with someone already infected or, less commonly, by using infested bath towels, clothing or bedding.
+Pets do not carry the mites that infect humans – the spread from animals to humans does not occur.

 Scabies mites tend to favour warm and moist areas such as the external genitalia, beneath the breasts, between the buttock folds, webs of the fingers or toes and under the fingernails.
 However, they can be found residing anywhere on the body, though the face and neck are usually not affected.

 Multiple tiny red insect bites in a row are the typical finding with scabies.
-The burrows created by the mites appear as small curves or lines.
-Due to the excessive itchiness, scaly inflamed scratch marks may also become visible, and scabies infestation often resembles severe eczema (see image).
+The burrows created by the mites appear as small curves or lines which then may spread and turn into small spots.
+Due to the excessive itchiness, scaly inflamed scratch marks may also become visible, and scabies infestation often resembles severe eczema.
+The rash can appear anywhere on the body but often starts between the fingers.

 Intense itching, particularly at night and in warm environments, is the main complaint with this condition.
+A raised rash or spots which are red in appearance are seen in scabies.
 There are generally no serious health consequences of uncomplicated scabies, but it is important to seek treatment quickly, otherwise symptoms can persist for months or even years.

 A rare, highly-contagious, form of the disease referred to as crusted or Norwegian scabies, which involves extensive areas of the body being infested with a large number of mites can affect those whose natural defence mechanisms are weakened such as people who have cancer or AIDS.